xemantic/claudine/README.md

 ## Who is Claudine?

 Claudine is a relatively simple AI agent.
-It's part of my research on agentic AI and it's powers and limitations.
+It's part of [Xemantic's research on agentic AI](https://xemantic.com/ai/) and it's powers and limitations.
 But don't be misled by the simplicity - the agentic power of an AI system is a function of these 3 factors which amplify each other:

 1. A language model with emergent reasoning capabilities.
 2. Well documented (therefore internalized by the model) information exchange standard.